-Online Audio Engineering Classes
+Online Classes in Audio Engineering

 The following are commonly offered online courses in audio engineering.

-- Studio Recording and Sound Mixing: Everything an audio engineer would need to know to record music in a home or studio setting is addressed in this class.
+- Studio Recording and Sound Mixing Course: Everything an audio engineer would need to know to record music in a home or studio setting is addressed in this class.
 Techniques such as multi-tracking, mixing and using musical instrument digital interfaces are taught.
 Also covered are analog outboard and digital equipment techniques and the use of specialized software applications.

-- Producing Live Sound: Students in this online class will learn how to mix and produce sound signals for concerts, theater productions, church events and other live shows.
+- Producing Live Sound Course: Students in this online class will learn how to mix and produce sound signals for concerts, theater productions, church events and other live shows.
 Types of sound mixes include a Front of House (FOH) mix for the audience's enjoyment, a monitor mix that benefits the performers and mixing that's designed for recording or broadcasting.

 - Audio Restoration Techniques Course: Dealing with the problem of unwanted noise in a sound recording is the focus of this class.
 Students will learn about the concept of dynamic range, as well as what tools to use that will reduce or remove pre- and post-recording noise.